Ravithakral/device_xiaomi_olivewood/README.md

 Copyright (C) 2021 - The LineageOS Project

-  Device tree for Xiaomi Redmi 7A (_pine_)
+  Device tree for Xiaomi Redmi 8A Dual (_olivewood_)
   ==============

-  The Xiaomi Redmi 7A (codenamed "Pine") is an budget smartphone from Xiaomi.
+  The Xiaomi Redmi 8A Dual (codenamed "Olivewood") is an budget smartphone from Xiaomi.

-  It was announced and released in May 2019.
+  It was announced and released in May 2020.

   ## Device specifications